PCC's in the Upper Wylye Valley Team

 Being a member of the PCC is a wonderful and fulfilling way to volunteer, to give a little back to our communities, to help the mission and ministry of the Church.
 It is a wonderful way to meet new people and make new friends, we work together, we share our troubles and our joys, we laugh together and we have fun.

-Take a look below for more information about what a PCC is, or have a chat with Rev Trudy (840081), or any member of our PCC’s, and we will gladly tell about and show you our wonderful PCC’s.
+Take a look at the guide below, intended to be an introduction to PCC membership, for more information about what a PCC is, or have an initial chat with any member of our PCCs, and we will gladly tell you more about what being a member involves.

 What is the PCC?

 Are you a newly appointed member of a PCC, or someone who is considering standing for election but would like to know more about the roles and responsibilities of membership?

 If the answer to either question is yes, then we hope that this guide will answer any questions or concerns you might have, and help you to enjoy your time as a member.

 This guide is intended to be an introduction to membership and a source of guidance.
 Your clergy will be able to provide further guidance or, if you are looking for more detail on the workings of the PCC, you will find some suggestions for further reading at the end of the guide.